Skipperonline/tc-identity-verification/README.md

 ```
 You can deploy it using GitHub Pages:

->Go to repository → Settings
+- Go to repository → Settings
->Pages
+- Pages
->Set the source to /frontend folder
+- Set the source to `/frontend` folder
->Done
+- Done

-The frontend communicates with the backend using the API_URL defined in script.js.
+The frontend communicates with the backend using the `API_URL` defined in `script.js`.

 ## 📄 License
 This project is licensed under the MIT License, allowing commercial and personal use.